The IB Middle Years Program

 Assessment strategies, both quantitative and qualitative, provide feedback on the thinking processes as well as the finished piece of work.
 There is also an emphasis on self-assessment and peer-assessment within the programme.

 Teachers assess student work with the subject criterion at least 2 times in the year.
-The MYP grades are not weighted in the student's final mark.
-Evidence of MYP grading are also communicated in the student's digital portfolio.
+Evidence of MYP grading is communicated in the student's final report card.

 For more information on grading in the Middle Years Programme please contact your child's teacher.